 There are some things that we can do as individuals or families to reduce energy wastage, but the building itself also has a massive impact on how much energy we need.

 When you move into a property you should be given an up-to-date Energy Performance Certificate (EPC).
-If the property is in London, our EPC London team can come out and conduct an energy survey of the house.
+If the property is in London, our EPC London team can come out and conduct a green energy survey of the house.
 This will give you details about how energy efficient it is and give you some recommendations as to how to improve the energy efficiency of the property.

 This is valuable to you, not only as it can show you how ‘green’ your ‘new’ home is (and could be in the future), but also give you a good idea of how high your energy bills are likely to be when you move in and in the future.